reusable-ui/reusable-ui-monorepo/variants/outline-variant/README.md

 Provides hooks and CSS helpers for outline resolution and conditional styling — ideal for buttons, cards, badges, alerts, or any component that benefits from bordered emphasis.

 ## ✨ Features
-✔ Boolean-based outlined variant with inheritance and inversion
+✔ Boolean-based outline variant with inheritance and inversion
 ✔ Hook-based resolution with customizable fallback behavior
 ✔ CSS selectors and conditional rule helpers for outline-aware styling
 ✔ Seamless integration across appearance, layout, and interaction systems